noelmcloughlin/airflow-component/SUPPORT.md

 Ensure the proxy is applied in the environment (`env | grep -i proxy`).

-Ensure firewalld is configured (`systemctl status/disable/stop firewalld`).
+Firewalld and Selinux is supported!

 Ensure servers use NTP synchronization.
 If not then fix (i.e. sync/enable/start ntp):